joshuaehill/jitterentropy-library/PR.md

 		- Print configuration and performance information.
 	- Added a few scripts for testing.
 5. Documentation:
-	- Update testing/raw-entropy/README.md to provide a detailed rationale and assessment Worked Example.
+	- Update testing/raw-entropy/README.md to provide a detailed rationale and assessment Worked Examples.